 I adjudicate for the British and International Federation of Festivals and have examined for the ABRSM (Associated Board of the Royal Schools of Music); both the graded examinations and diploma exams.

-In 2018, I’m looking forward to joining the faculty of PIANO WEEK, a touring International Piano Festival and Summer School.
-I will also be returning to the Far East, to give further workshops throughout Malaysia, Indonesia, Thailand, and Singapore, and tutoring a piano teachers course in Hong Kong.
+During 2018, I’m looking forward to joining the faculty of PIANO WEEK, a touring International Piano Festival and Summer School.
+I’ll be returning to the Far East, to give further workshops throughout Malaysia, Indonesia, Thailand, and Singapore, and tutoring a piano teachers course in Hong Kong.
 Future plans include tutoring an online piano course for the Schott Music Academy in Germany.